plotly/plotly.github.io/_posts/2015-04-23-how-to-make-a-boxplot.md

 tags: plotly1
 meta_description: Box plots are used to better understand how values are spaced out in different sets of data.
 Follow this step-by-step tutorial to make a box plot for free and online with Plotly.
 popularity: frontpage
-actioncall: Make a Box Plot
+actioncall: Make a Box Plot in Plotly 1.0
 ---

 # Make a Box Plot